-Consistency with California Coastal Plan and Long Beach Local Coastal Program
+Consistency with California Coastal Plan Act and Long Beach Local Coastal Program

 As previously described, the unincorporated areas within the adopted SEADIP-Subareas 11A, 11B, 25, 26a, 26b, 27, 28, 30, and 33-were deleted from the LCP.
 These areas represent wetland areas, existing oil operations, and the Los Alamitos Retaining Basin southeast of the San Gabriel River.
 As such, all individual sites within the City of Long Beach, with the exception of the Pumpkin Patch site, Long Beach City Property site, and Northern and Southern Synergy Oil Field sites, have been deleted from the City of Long Beach's LCP and are not subject to its goals and policies.
 As most individual sites within the program area are not covered by the City of Long Beach LCP, proposed development would be reviewed for consistency with the Chapter 3 policies of the CCA, PRC Sections 30210-30265.5.
 As analyzed in further detail in Table 3.9-1, the uses and activities proposed within the individual sites within the South Area, Isthmus Area, Central Area, and North Area of the proposed program would be consistent with the overall goals and policies for the CCA to provide public access and recreational opportunities within the coastal zone.
+Note that the Long Beach LCP will also provide guidance in the CCC's review of those projects located in the City of Long Beach but deleted from the LCP.